SumiTomohiko/Yog/doc/library/builtins.rst

    Return the current thread.

+   The Yog interpreter uses this function internally.

 .. function:: import_package(name)

    :arg name: symbol of package name
    :return: imported package

    Import a package.

+   The Yog interpreter uses this function internally.
+   If you want to import packages, use :keyword:`import` statement.

+.. function:: include_module(klass, module)

+   :arg klass: class to include *module*
+   :arg module: included module
+   :return: *klass*

+   Mix-in *module* to *klass*.

+   The Yog interpreter uses this function internally.
+   If you want to mix-in a class and modules, use :func:`include` function as a decorator.

 .. function:: print(\*args)